bsolomon1124/misc/HTMLGuide.md

 ### Semantic elements
 Semantics is the **study of meaning**, in language, programming languages, formal logics, and semiotics.
 It is concerned with the relationship between signifiers (i.e. words) and what they stand for (their denotation).

+The _semantic web_ is a term coined by Tim Berners-Lee in 2001.
+HTML was originally designed only to provide cues for the _appearance (rendering) of_ the document.
+Semantic HTML (related to the _semantic web_, coined by Tim Berners-Lee in 2001) focuses on using _machine-readable_ metadata in describing the _structure_ of a web page.
+In other words, it stresses using HTML markup to reinforce the semantics, or _meaning_ of the information in webpages and web applications rather than merely to define its presentation or look.

 In HTML:
 - A **semantic element** _denotes_ something recognizable about its content.
 - **Non-semantic elements** don't make any indication about their content by themsleves.